pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 >
 > - If your service is spanning across more than three availability zones (AZs), you will get an error message indicating that the VPC endpoint service does not support the AZ of the subnet.
 This issue occurs when there is an extra AZ in your selected region in addition to the AZs where your TiDB cluster is located.
 In this case, you can contact [PingCAP Technical Support](https://docs.pingcap.com/tidbcloud/tidb-cloud-support).
 >
-> - You cannot copy the command until TiDB Cloud finishes creating endpoint service in the background.
+> - You cannot copy the command until TiDB Cloud finishes creating an endpoint service in the background.

 </div>
 </SimpleTab>

 ### Step 4.
 Accept the endpoint connection

-1. Go back to the **TiDB Cloud console**.
+1. Go back to the TiDB Cloud console.
-2. Fill in the box with your VPC endpoint ID in the **Create Private Endpoint** page.
+2. Fill in the box with your VPC endpoint ID on the **Create Private Endpoint** page.
 3. Click **Next**.

 ### Step 5.
 Enable private DNS